sergioprot/dispose_all/README.md

 }
 ```

-Now `DisposableTest` objects can be disposed by `disposeAll` method:
+Now `DisposableTest` objects can be disposed of by `disposeAll` method:

 ```dart
 final myDisposable = DisposableTest();